aktau/aktau.github.com/content/contact.md

 I believe that in the world of software, having a perspective from many subdisciplines is a good thing.
 Having ever done one thing has its specialization advantages but also suffers from diminishing returns.
-While exploring different subdisciplines in this field in my experience has a positive feedback effect on the other subdisciplines.
+While exploring different subdisciplines -- in this field -- has a positive feedback effect on the other subdisciplines, in my experience.
 In other words, the adage "jack of all trades, master of none" is even less applicable in the software business than in others.
 Learning isn't a zero-sum game.
 (of course you shouldn't take this to extremes, learning how to declare